How and when we share the pupil, child and workforce data we collect for research and statistical purposes.

 - to evaluate and inform educational policy

-- as a foundation to assess funding to local authorities and schools
+- to assess funding to local authorities and schools

-Once collected, all pupil-level data is held by the national pupil database.
+We hold pupil-level data in the national pupil database.

-Access to individual pupil data is subject to requesters complying with terms and conditions imposed under contractual arrangements and a rigorous request approval process.
+Before we grant access to individuals requesting data from the NPD, they must comply with the terms and conditions imposed under contractual arrangements, as well as a rigorous request approval process.

-Selected individual pupil data may also be shared with the Office for National Statistics for the development of population and migration statistics and electoral registration officers to assist them in the development of electoral registers.
+We may also share selected individual pupil data with the Office for National Statistics for the development of population and migration statistics.

 The Education (Supply of Information about the School Workforce)(No.2)(England) Regulations 2007 allows us to share workforce data with the following third parties: